Abhinavhk17/EmployeeVisualizer/README.md

+# Employee Visualizer

+A simple C# console app that fetches employee time entry data from a REST API, summarizes hours per employee, and generates:
+- An HTML report with conditional row highlighting for employees with less than 100 hours
+- A PNG pie chart showing each employee's share of total hours

+## Project Structure

+- `Program.cs` — Main entry point, coordinates everything
+- `Models/TimeEntry.cs` — Represents a time entry from the API
+- `Services/EmployeeDataService.cs` — Fetches and summarizes employee data
+- `Services/HtmlTableGenerator.cs` — Generates the HTML report
+- `Services/PieChartGenerator.cs` — Generates the pie chart image

 # Employee Visualizer using C#

 A C# console application that fetches employee time entry data from a REST API and generates both HTML table reports and PNG pie chart visualizations.